gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

-The context is specifying the namespace and the name of a ManagementContext used for managing the APIDefinition from the ManagementAPI
+The contextRef refers to the namespace and the name of a ManagementContext used for synchronizing API definitions with a Gravitee API Management instance.

 <table>
     <thead>